 Students participate in an on-the-job practicum in commercial settings in media, design, entertainment, and marketing firms.
 Work experience is complemented by academic requirements specified in a contract with the faculty advisor.

-MDST 17, 27, 37, 47 TOPICS IN MEDIA STUDIES
+MDST 17, 27, 37, 47

-UNITS VARY

-These courses are devoted to selected topics of special interest to students and faculty.
+TOPICS IN MEDIA STUDIES UNITS VARY Lecture or Studio: Varies Pre-requisites: Varies These courses are devoted to selected topics of special interest to students and faculty.

 MDST 199, 299, 399, 499 INDEPENDENT STUDY